nodatime/nodatime/www/developer/building.md

 ## Source layout

-All the source code is under the `src` directory.
+All the main source code is under the `src` directory.
 There are multiple projects:

 - NodaTime: The main library to be distributed
 - NodaTime.Benchmarks: Benchmarks run regularly to check the performance
-- NodaTime.CheckTimeZones: Tool to verify that Joda Time and Noda Time interpret TZDB data in the same way
 - NodaTime.Demo: Demonstration code written as unit tests.
 Interesting [Stack Overflow](http://stackoverflow.com) questions can lead to code in this project, for example.
 - NodaTime.Serialization.JsonNet: Library to enable [Json.NET](http://json.net) serialization of NodaTime types.
 - NodaTime.Serialization.Test: Tests for all serialization assemblies, under the assumption that at some point we'll support more than just Json.NET.
 - NodaTime.Test: Tests for the main library
 - NodaTime.Testing: Library to help users test code which depends on Noda Time.
 Also used within our own tests.
-- NodaTime.Tools.SetVersion: Tool to set version numbers on appropriate assemblies as part of the release process
 - NodaTime.TzdbCompiler: Tool to take a TZDB database and convert it into the NodaTime internal format
 - NodaTime.TzdbCompiler.Test: Tests for NodaTime.TzdbCompiler

 The documentation is in the `www` directory with the rest of the website: `www/developer` for the developer guide, and `www/unstable/userguide` for the latest user guide.
 Additionally the `www` directory contains the source for the documentation, and `JodaDump` contains Java code to be used with NodaTime.CheckTimeZones.

-There are four solutions, containing a variety of projects depending on the task at hand.
-The aim is to have everything you immediately need in one place, without too many distractions.

-- NodaTime-All.sln: Contains all .NET projects, but not the documentation source.
-Useful for continuous integration and refactoring.
-- NodaTime-Core.sln: Contains NodaTime, NodaTime.Benchmarks, NodaTime.Serialization.JsonNet and NodaTime.Serialization.Test, NodaTime.Test, NodaTime.Testing.
- This is the "day to day development" solution, containing everything that's shipped and the primary tests for those projects.
-When we're updating NodaTime.TzdbCompiler, that project and its tests may temporarily live in this solution.
-- NodaTime-Documentation.sln: Contains the documentation sources, NodaTime, NodaTime.Testing.SerializationJsonNet and NodaTime.Testing.
-Useful when writing documentation.
-- NodaTime-Tools.sln: Contains NodaTime (so that project references work), NodaTime.CheckTimeZones, NodaTime.Tools.SetVersion, NodaTime.TzdbCompiler
- and NodaTime.TzdbCompiler.Test.
-Aimed at times when we need to change our supporting toolset.
+There is also experimental source code for Roslyn code diagnostics (under `src`) and various tools for the build process under `build`.